nkrusch/SpaceLaunchOne/SpaceLaunchOne/README.md

 #
 # Google Maps Key
 Google_Maps_Key="ENTER_MAPS_API_KEY_HERE"
+#
+# OneSignal App ID
+onesignal="ENTER_ONESIGNAL_APP_ID_HERE"
 ```

 The file path should be `./SpaceLaunchOne/secret.properties` relative to repository root.
-Failure to add this file will cause project to not compile.
+Failure to add this file and the listed <Key,Value> pairs will cause project to not compile.

 **6. Build the project**